thomas-young-2013/open-box/docs/source/usage_examples/single_objective_with_constraint.md

 # Single Objective with Constraint

-In this tutorial, we illustrate how to optimize a constrained problem with **Open-Box**.
+In this tutorial, we illustrate how to optimize a constrained problem with **OpenBox**.

-## Define Configuration Space and Objective Function
+## Problem Setup

 First, **define configuration space** to search and **define objective function** to <font color=#FF0000>**minimize**</font>.
 Here we use the constrained **Mishra** function.